misaacson01/Operant_Temp_Assay_V2/README.md

 # Operant_Temp_Assay_V2

-This repo contains code and instructions for installing, updating, and operating the Hoon lab operant temperature apparatus (V2).
+This repo contains code and instructions for assembling, installing, and operating the Hoon lab operant temperature apparatus (V2).
+This is an updated and modified version of the assay originally described by [Isaacson and Hoon, 2021](https://doi.org/10.1177/17448069211013633).

 ## Hardware installation
+1) Order two recirculating water baths with external recirculation ports, such as []().
-1) Order all off-the-shelf tubing and electronic parts according to the [parts list](https://github.com/misaacson01/Operant_Temp_Assay_V2/blob/main/Parts%20List.xlsx).
+2) Order all tubing, parts, and electronics according to the [parts list](https://github.com/misaacson01/Operant_Temp_Assay_V2/blob/main/Parts%20List.xlsx).
-2) Order all custom 3D printable parts listed in the [parts list](https://github.com/misaacson01/Operant_Temp_Assay_V2/blob/main/Parts%20List.xlsx).
+3) Order all custom 3D printable parts listed in the [parts list](https://github.com/misaacson01/Operant_Temp_Assay_V2/blob/main/Parts%20List.xlsx).
 Stl files needed to print the parts can be found in the [3D Prints](https://github.com/misaacson01/Operant_Temp_Assay_V2/tree/main/3D%20prints) folder.
     * To order custom prints online, use a 3D print service such as [Craftcloud](https://craftcloud3d.com/) by uploading the .stl files located in the [3D Prints folder](https://github.com/misaacson01/Operant_Temp_Assay_V2/tree/main/3D%20prints).
     * To print the parts yourself, we recommended using an FDM printer such as the [Prusa MK4S](https://www.prusa3d.com/product/original-prusa-mk4s-3d-printer-5/) using PLA filament.
     * Whether going through a service or printing yourself, these are our suggested print parameters: